 - Persistent cough;

 - Coughing up blood;

-Coughing in pregnancy does not harm the baby because it is not a dangerous symptom and the baby does not notice it.
-However, some causes of coughing can cause harm to the baby, such as illnesses like asthma, bronchitis or pneumonia, as well as taking teas, home remedies and pharmacy medication that are taken without medical knowledge.
+Coughing during pregnancy doesn't harm the baby, as it isn't a dangerous symptom and the baby doesn't feel it.
+However, some causes of coughing can harm the baby, such as diseases like asthma, bronchitis, or pneumonia, as well as some teas, home remedies, and pharmaceutical products that are taken without medical knowledge.

-Therefore pregnant woman should seek a doctor whenever she has a persistent cough or other respiratory diseases to start treatment with medications that do not harm the pregnancy, avoiding complications.
+Pregnant women should see a doctor whenever she has a persistent cough or other respiratory diseases to start treatment with drugs that don't harm the baby, avoiding complications.

-Severe coughing does not cause uterine contractions, nor does it displace the placenta, but it can be very uncomfortable and cause pain in the muscles of the abdomen when it becomes repetitive.
-Therefore, it is important to seek medical help to eliminate the cough, so that you can become more comfortable.
+Intense coughing doesn’t cause uterine contractions, nor does it displace the placenta, but it can be very uncomfortable and cause pain in the muscles of the abdomen when it’s repetitive.
+So, medical help is essential to get rid of the cough and allow for more rest.